 There are several types of sump pumps, including single sump pumps and dual-level systems, which employ a backup pump.
 Usually, batteries or a generator can be used to power the pump in case of a power failure.

 If you'd like to get a sump pump for your home, check with your local plumbing contractor or building code official for additional requirements.

 Sometimes water still gets in.
 If it does, here are a few things you can do to minimize damage:

-- Items stored in basement areas should be shelved or kept off the floor.
+- Keep items stored in basement areas shelved or off the floor.

-- Furniture should be on casters or shims and arranged away from floor drains.
+- Place furniture on casters or shims and arranged away from floor drains.